HERMES-SOC/hermes_core/docs/user-guide/cdf_writer.rst

 Overview
 ========

-The ``TimeData`` class provides a convenient and efficient way to work with science data files, including CDF files, by abstracting them as ``astropy.timeseries.TimeSeries`` tables with metadata attributes.
-This abstraction simplifies data management, enhances data discovery, and facilitates adherence to ISTP compliance standards when uploading CDF files to SPDF.
-By leveraging the ``TimeData`` class, scientists and researchers can focus more on their data analysis and scientific exploration.
+The :py:class:`~hermes_core.timedata.TimeData` class provides a convenient and efficient way to work with science data files, including CDF files, by abstracting them as `~astropy.timeseries.TimeSeries` tables with metadata attributes.
+This abstraction simplifies data management, enhances data discovery, and facilitates adherence to compliance standards.
+By leveraging the :py:class:`~hermes_core.timedata.TimeData` class, scientists and researchers can focus more on their data analysis and scientific exploration.

 CDF (Common Data Format) files are a binary file format commonly used in scientific research to store and exchange data.
 They provide a flexible structure for organizing and representing multidimensional datasets